 Once the state Disability Determination Services office makes a decision about a claim, they send a letter to the applicant regarding the results of their application.
 If the SSA approved SSDI benefits for the individual, the letter would state the amount of the SSDI benefits awarded and the date that the benefits would start.
 If the SSA does not approve SSDI benefits, the letter would explain the reasons why and what steps the applicant could take next if they do not agree with the decision.

 The Alpharetta SSDI claims process can be lengthy, complex, and frustrating, particularly when you are suffering from a debilitating medical condition.
 If you find yourself struggling with a disability and want to seek SSDI benefits, you may be best-served by getting in touch with a local lawyer to get the help that you need.
-Call today to schedule a consultation and get started on your case.
+Call our SSDI law firm today to schedule a consultation and get started on your case.

 Contact The Khaki Law Firm Today